 There is the intrapersonal process as in letting go of anger and interpersonal forgiveness which involves the transgressor and is not always necessary.

 Recognizing that interpersonal forgiveness can be conditional and not always possible is key.
 Conditional forgiveness is not real forgiveness because true forgiveness is a service to oneself, it is about our own internal process.

 The distinction between decisional forgiveness which is about the external process and emotional forgiveness which is about the internal letting go is very important (Worthington, & Everett, 2006).
 Forgiveness also does not work well when a person feels it wasn’t their choice to forgive, and forgiveness as a choice is discussed below.

-	Forgiveness was described as a process of change by McCullough who suggests that what makes his approach of the benefit-finding different to other approaches like empathy-finding or relationship-commitment, is the positive focus.
+McCullough described forgiveness as a process of change.
+McCollough also suggests that what makes his approach of benefit-finding different to other approaches (like empathy-finding or relationship-commitment), is the positive focus.

 McCullough showed that writing about the benefits of interpersonal transgressions can be an effective form of intervention as it allows for cognitive processing that facilitates forgiveness: